 Any projects you’re working on now?

 Yes actually!
 So there’s this girl that’s a YouTuber whose Instagram page I came across accidentally.
 She has like 300,000 followers, which is crazy.
-I saw she had an email in her bio so I reached out to her, and long story short, we have a shoot set up!
-I’m still trying to plan out what I want to do with her, but it is going to be a studio shoot.
+I saw she had an email in her bio.
+I reached out to her, and long story short, we have a shoot set up!
+I’m still trying to plan out what I want to do with her.
+But it is going to be a studio shoot.
 That will be coming soon.

 What can we expect for the future of Shannah Kristina Photography?

 A lot, I really want to start branching out and getting in touch with people with bigger platforms.
 I also really want to try different styles and play around with that.
 Film is my favorite type of photography and I really want to get back into some of that.
-I also really want to get into street photography.
-I want to catch people’s eyes, I want to create things that are captivating.
-I have so many ideas and I’m so excited to start testing new things out and share my work with everyone.
+I also really want to get into street photography and catch people’s eyes, I want to create things that are captivating.
+I have so many ideas.
+I’m so excited to start testing new things out and share my work with everyone.